Raleigh Primary Bathroom Update: Finish-Level Refresh

 The Challenge: A Functional but Tired Space

 The primary bathrooms that typically come to us for a finish-level refresh share a few consistent traits.
-The underlying plumbing and layout work fine — there are no active leaks, no failing tile substrates that hint at deeper moisture issues, and no structural concerns.
+The plumbing and layout underneath work fine — there are no active leaks, no signs that the wall behind the tile is failing from hidden moisture, and no problems with how the room is built.
 What the room lacks is cohesion and a sense of care.

 Common pain points include: